Gray (band): History

 The original Gray lineup never released a record, but their song "Drum Mode" appeared on the soundtrack of Edo Bertoglio's film Downtown 81 (2000), starring Basquiat.
 Set in the downtown New York scene, it was filmed in late 1980 and early 1981.
 Gray reunited in 1988 to perform at Basquiat's memorial service.
 They came together again for the 1996 film Basquiat, directed by Julian Schnabel.

 In the 1990s, Holman and Taylor created sonic music performances at clubs such as Club USA, Sybarite, Nuyorican Poets Cafe and The Ritz, where they opened for Todd Rundgren.
-Gray release their debut album, Shades Of... in 2010 on Plush Safe Records.
+Gray released their debut album, Shades Of..., in 2010 on Plush Safe Records.
 Reviewing the 27-track album for GQ, writer Glenn O'Brien described it as "the soundtrack of a better world."
 A remastered version of the album with additional remixes was released on Ubiquity Records in 2019.
-It features the work of producers such as: Todd Rundgren, Hank Shocklee, Deantoni Parks, Mike Tewz, and King Britt.
+It features the work of producers such as Todd Rundgren, Hank Shocklee, Deantoni Parks, Mike Tewz, and King Britt.

 Since re-launching Gray in 2011, Holman and Taylor have performed live for select appearances at art institutions, including the New Museum (2011), the Corcoran Gallery of Art (2012) the Parrish Art Museum (2012), and with Questlove at the Brooklyn Academy of Music (2012).
 They were scheduled to perform at the Museum of Fine Arts, Boston in 2020.

 In 2022, the Montreal Museum of Fine Arts mounted the exhibition Seeing Loud: Basquiat and Music, which surveyed the influence of music in Basquiat's life and career.
 Gray was featured prominently in the exhibition.